kasir-barati/nestjs-github-cicd/CICD.md

       Most software teams start with continuous delivery and integrate more automated testing over time.

+# WHY?

+- In the contemporary volatile and highly competitive business environment, the systems created to support, and drive operations are crucial.
+- Deliver custom, quality applications in a timely fashion.

 # CI

 - Package up files and components into release artifacts automatically